ViharaJ/MyCookBook-TS/README.md

 ## Todo

-- throw erros on recs and home
 - create input list
 - create ingrident block
 - adjust number of boxes per page
-- link to individual rec page
 - dynamic adjustment of measureing ingredients
     - need a function to adjust this
 - dynamically grow search bar to a certain width